What is the Best Brush for Staining Wood? — Use on Decks, Furniture (2023)

 However, brushes excel at crevices and detailing because they allow for more precise control over the staining process due to their ability to reach into tighter spaces.
 A rag should do the trick if you need to get anything done quickly.

-Brushes, however, are preferable if your job involves a great deal of intricacy and fine-grain wood.
+Brushes, however, are better if your job involves a great deal of intricacy and fine-grain wood.

 Why Choose a Roller?